sghaskell/maps-plus/README.md

 Control the intensity of the point.
 (Default: 1.0)

 # Path Tracing
 If you have a dataset that contains multiple coordinates for each point (think cars, trains, planes, bicycles, anything that moves and can be tracked) you can trace the path of the object.
 Control whether markers are displayed along the path using the ``markerVisibility`` setting.
-Show split intervals by enabling ``Path Splits`` and adjusting the ``Path Split Interval`` in the format menu.
+Show split intervals by enabling ``Path Splits`` and adjusting the ``Path Split Interval`` in the [format menu options](#path-lines).
 Note that ``_time`` must be present for split intervals to work.

 ### Available Fields and Values
 ##### markerVisibility